Josuto/monguito/README.md

 Persists the given list of entities by either inserting or updating them and returns the list of persisted entities.
 As with the `save` operation, `saveAll` inserts or updates each entity of the list based on the existence of the `id` field.

 In the event of any error, this operation rollbacks all its changes.
 In other words, it does not save any given entity, thus guaranteeing operation atomicity.

+This operation accepts `userId` as an extra `options` parameter to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details on this topic).

 ### `deleteAll`